AarshBatra/biteSizedAQ/14.nep.lgu.pm2.5.sat.data.processing.1998.2023/README.md

 ### Handling Unprocessed IDs

 Some IDs may not be processed in the initial round due to various reasons such as zero population or missing data.
-The pipeline handles these unprocessed IDs by:
+If such IDs are present, the pipeline handles these unprocessed IDs by:

 1.  **Identifying Unprocessed IDs**: IDs not captured in the first round are identified.